pac4j/pac4j/documentation/docs/clients/openid-connect.md

 *pac4j* allows you to login using the OpenID Connect protocol v1.0.

-It has been tested with various OpenID Connect providers: Google, AzureAD, Okta, IdentityServer3 (and 4), MitreID…
+It has been tested with various OpenID Connect providers: Google, AzureAD, Okta, IdentityServer3 (and 4), MitreID, Keycloak…

 ## 1) Dependency